-One cannot help but wonder, though, how much valuable family experience is sacrificed because of a personal obsession with winning cyberspace arguments.
+One cannot help but wonder, though, how much valuable family time is sacrificed because of a personal obsession with winning cyberspace arguments.
 A personal obsession that usually accomplishes nothing.

 Consider also: Many Internet discussions flare up into an exchange of ego-driven hostilities and name-calling rants.
-Courteous disagreement is now an endangered species.
-Hysterical tantrums and inflammatory sarcasm are synonymous with 'speaking out'.
+Hysterical tantrums and inflammatory sarcasm are now synonymous with 'speaking out'.
 Character assassination is commonplace.
 Bullying tactics have become the norm.
 Year after year, the verbal brutality rages on despite articles encouraging polite dialogue.